-MALA 70703 - American Music and Culture: From Jazz to Tin Pan Alley music Tin Pan Alley, protest music, and motion picture/television music.
+MALA 70703 - American Music and Culture: From Jazz to Tin Pan Alley

+A study of the historical evolution of jazz styles in the United States from the 1890s through the contemporary scene, including American popular music Tin Pan Alley, protest music, and motion picture/television music.
 Included is an examination of the correlation of musical styles and cultural changes in America.